nicolasZhao1908/ubuntu_dotfiles/README.md

 └─ dotfiles
 ```

-> Note that many packages from APT are really outdated, so apps like
+> Many packages from APT are really outdated, so apps like
-> Neovim and Firefox is not included in the `Packages` file and should be
+> Neovim and Firefox are not included in the `Packages` file and should be
 > manually compiled in order to get the most recent versions.

 > [Optionally, remove Snap and replace it with Flatpak](https://github.com/popey/unsnap)